 The Port of Detroit is the largest seaport in the state of Michigan and is also connected to river commerce; the port processed 13 million tons of cargo during 2019.
 In 2011, the port supported nearly 16,000 jobs, \$500 million in business revenue and \$255 million in personal income.
 The total volume of port trade, based on the value of exports and imports passing through the port, was over \$130 billion in 2020.

-Jackson County Port Authority, Miss. - Port of Pascagoula.
+3. Jackson County Port Authority, Miss. - Port of Pascagoula.

 The Port of Pascagoula is the largest seaport in Mississippi and in the top 20 U.S. seaports processing foreign cargo by volume, handling 26 million tons of cargo in 2019.
 As of 2004, the Jackson County Port Authority supported over 19,000 jobs and port operations created \$902 million in personal income.
 The total volume of port trade, based on the value of exports and imports passing through the port, was \$3.9 billion in 2020.

-City & County of Denver Department of Aviation, Colo. -Denver International Airport.
+4 City & County of Denver Department of Aviation, Colo. -Denver International Airport.

 Denver International Airport is a primary transportation service provider for Denver County.
 In 2019, Denver International had 33.5 million enplanements and saw 1.6 billion pounds of cargo land.
 Total operating revenue for the airport was \$591 million.
 In 2020, Denver International Airport directly employed 1,068 workers.
 SHARE OF ROAD MILES OWNED BY COUNTY HIGHWAY AGENCIES

 Share of public road miles under the control of county governments.
 Source: U.S. Department of Transportation, 2020.
 BREAKDOWN OF OWNERSHIP OF PUBLIC ROADS BY HIGHWAY AGENCY, 2020

-There are 4.1 million public road miles within counties across the nation where most trips both start and end.
+There are 4.1 million public road miles within county boundaries across the nation where most trips both start and end.

-In total, local highway agencies, including counties, cities and municipalities, own and maintain 3.1 million road miles.
+In total, county highway agencies, own and maintain 1.8 million road miles.

-In 2017, county governments invested \$30 billion in the maintenance, operation, repair and construction of toll and non-toll highways.
+County governments invest \$30 billion annually towards the maintenance, operation, repair and construction of toll and non-toll highways.